 Practical effects are very practical and they have been around for many years now.

 They are also known as in-camera techniques because they use real objects filmed in front of a camera without any digital work being done afterward.

-Special effects have been around for a much shorter period of time than practical effects and they only use footage that has been digitally created by a computer program like Photoshop or After Effects with no physical props at all.
+Special effects have been around for a much shorter period of time than practical effects and they only use footage that has been digitally created by a computer program like

 What is the difference between special and practical effects?

 What are the advantages of using one over the other?

 This will explore what these two types of effects are, how they differ from one another, and which typically has more benefits.